umdfiresa2023/fire-summit-mining/README.md

 **Intersection Process**

-Now that we have read in the data for both the conflicts and the mining permits, we need to determine how many conflicts occurred within a 10km radius of each mine location for our three categories: before mine open, during mine operation, and after mine close.
-The following R code demonstrates this proccess:
+Now that we have read in the data for both the conflicts and the mining permits, we need to determine how many conflicts occurred per year within a 10km radius of each mine location for each of our three
+categories: before mine open, during mine operation, and after mine close.
+The following R code demonstrates this process:

 ``` r
 library("tidyverse")